NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 Note that `inherit a;` is equivalent to `a = a;`.
 That is, we're passing previously declared derivations as arguments to other derivations through `callPackage`.

-Here you have to remember passing required arguments that are not in nixpkgs' toplevel manually.
+In this case you have to remember to manually pass arguments required by each package in the respective `.nix` file if they are not in `nixpkgs`.
+This is due to how `pkgs.callPackage` works: it passes attributes that exist in `pkgs` to the called function if the argument names match.

+If `./b.nix` requires an argument `a` but there is no `pkgs.a`, the function call will produce an error.

 This can become quite tedious quickly, especially the larger the set becomes.